 Parkour is trendy

-Whilst, not an extreme sport, it’s incredibly fashionable youths (in my youth, kids were into skateboarding and rollerblading – neither of which I could do).
+Whilst, not an extreme sport, it’s incredibly fashionable for youths (in my youth, kids were into skateboarding and rollerblading – neither of which I could do).

 Like any sports, though it can cause accidents, the foremost common being broken bones.
-The sport is incredibly fashionable men but parkour communities are receptive female traceurs.
+The sport is incredibly fashionable for men but parkour communities are receptive female traceurs.

 How to become a traceur